I forgot my password, can I have it reset?

 Self-Service Password Reset

-- If you have a valid MIT personal certificate installed, and want to reset the password, you can reset your password online by visiting Change Your Kerberos Password (it is the second option on the page.)
+If you have a valid MIT personal certificate installed you can reset your password online by visiting Change Your Kerberos Password (see second option on the page.)

 Be sure you have cookies enabled or you'll get unknown user error messages.

-- If you have a Push-Enabled device enrolled in Duo, and want to reset the password, you can reset your password online by visiting Change Your Kerberos Password using Duo Push
+If you have a push-enabled Duo device, you can reset your password online by visiting Change Your Kerberos Password using Duo Push

 For requirements and recommendations when setting a new password, please see the Strong Passwords article.